GalSim-developers/GalSim-Euclid-Like/docs/_build/html/_sources/examples.rst.txt

 :gh-link:`end_to_end_demo.py <examples/end_to_end_demo.py>`

-This first demo is the euclidlike-equivalent of  _`demo 13 <https://github.com/GalSim-developers/GalSim/blob/main/examples/demo13.py>`_ in ``GalSim``.
+This first demo is the euclidlike-equivalent of  `demo13 <https://github.com/GalSim-developers/GalSim/blob/main/examples/demo13.py>`_ in ``GalSim``.
 This demo uses the Euclid-like PSF, WCS, and background noise to produce a realistic scene of galaxies and stars as observed from a Euclid-like Telescope.

-** Features introduced in the Python file**:
+**Features introduced in the Python file**:

 - euclidlike.getBandpasses(AB_zeropoint)
 - euclidlike.getWCS(world_pos, CCDs_CCD, date)